Jerry W. Kim

 His academic research focuses on how social structures such as status or networks shape the behavior of actors in market and organizational settings.
 Much of his work looks at these issues in the healthcare industry (hospitals, physicians, biotechology and pharmaceutical firms, etc.), but he has also studied settings such as baseball umpiring, executive compensation and virtual teams.
 His work has been published in journals such as the Academy of Management Journal, American Sociological Review, and Management Science, and has been covered by various media publications including The Economist, Bloomberg BusinessWeek, and the New York Times.
 Jerry received his PhD and Master’s degree from Harvard University, and his BA from Seoul National University.
 Prior to entering academia, he worked at Microsoft.

-Session 1 – Organizing Creativity and Avoiding Strategic Inertia
+Session 1 – DESIGN THINKING: Organizing Creativity and Avoiding Strategic Inertia

 Fostering creativity throughout the organization is one of the most critically important jobs of an organizational leader.
-While our culture and society celebrate the heroic genius of the individual inventor (e.g., Steve Jobs, Mark Zuckerberg), research suggests that having the right organizational structures and processes has a far bigger impact on innovative outcomes.
+While our culture and society celebrate the heroic genius of the individual inventor (e.g., Steve Jobs, Elon Musk), research suggests that having the right organizational structures and processes has a far bigger impact on innovative outcomes.
 In this session, we will examine the team and organizational-level conditions that enable leaders to maximize organizational innovation and creativity.
-Examining the structures and processes fostering organizational creativity also help us understand why organizations and leaders often fail to change strategies in light of environmental changes, providing us with tools to avoid inertia that makes organizations vulnerable to disruptive forces.
+In particular, we will focus on “design thinking” as a methodology that can foster creativity and innovation.
+A deeper understanding of the core principles behind “design thinking” will further help us understand why organizations and leaders often fail to change despite disruptive threats and environmental changes, and provide a framework for how leaders can overcome strategic inertia.

 Ph.D., Harvard University, Organizational Behavior and Sociology